 Welcome to the Evolving Man Project’s ‘Evolved Man of the Week’ profile.
 Each week, we highlight an individual who embodies what it means to be an evolved man, famous and non-famous men alike.
 The world needs to know their stories and deeds.
 This week’s honor goes to the activist, social worker, community organizer, educator, and revolutionary Ulysses Diaz.

 Ulysses recalls a time from his childhood while visiting family in Mexico.
 Even at such a young age, Mr. Diaz was developing a robust socio-political consciousness.

-“I remember when my family would go back to Mexico, my cousins and my family would listen to corridos and that is when I was probably about eleven or twelve that I started noticing the different types of music and the emphasis on the drug cartels and the violence.”
+“I remember when my family would go back to Mexico, my cousins and my family would listen to corridors, and that is when I was probably about eleven or twelve that I started noticing the different types of music and the emphasis on the drug cartels and the violence.”

 Ulysses Diaz has been an activist for justice, human rights, and equality since his earliest days.
-He spent his time at Northern Illinois University has a campus activist, and to this day, he still serves his community.
+He spent his time at Northern Illinois University as a campus activist, and to this day, he still serves his community.
 I had the pleasure of meeting and befriending Mr. Diaz during our time at NIU.
-He is a man of a sizable stature, open heart, and passion for the true liberation of all people.
+He is a man of a sizable stature, big heart, and passion for all people’s true liberation.
 He is a man close to his indigenous roots and was the person who introduced me to the sacred space of the sweat lodge.

 “We don’t own the earth we belong to it.
 We did not weave the web of life we are merely a strand in it, and whatever we do to it, we do to ourselves and others as we are all connected.”